B.A., Communication Studies, University of Montana, 2012

 Ph.D., Communication Studies (Rhetorical Studies), University

 of Georgia, 2018

 Mollie specializes in rhetorical criticism and theory.
-Her research focuses most heavily on examining how social justice activists--particularly those aligned with the environmental justice and/or feminist movements--navigate rhetorical challenges.
-She is also interested in the ways in which media recuperate racism and/or misogyny.
-Her work has been published in Argumentation and Advocacy, Women's Studies in Communication, and The Howard Journal of Communications.
-She is currently working on a project aimed toward understanding how anti-fracking activists in New York rhetorically align economic prosperity and environmental health.
-Mollie teaches courses in rhetorical criticism, gender, and interpersonal communication.
+While her research focuses most heavily on examining rhetorical intersections between gender and the environment, she has also published analyses on topics including maternal anti-war activism, local anti-fracking movements, the white savior trope in film, and critical pedagogy.
+Her work has been published in Argumentation and Advocacy, Women's Studies in Communication, Frontiers in Communication, the Howard Journal of Communications, and elsewhere.
+She is currently working on a project aimed toward reconsidering notions of the environmental sublime through a feminist perspective.
+Mollie teaches courses in rhetorical criticism, gender, and environmentalism.
+Mollie uses she/her pronouns.